 Alternative Spring Break: Civil Rights Movement

-This powerful week-long trip takes a group of USC students on an exciting adventure throughout the rural south during Winterbreak (March 2013).
+This powerful week-long trip takes a group of USC students on an exciting adventure throughout the rural south during Spring Break (March 2016).
 The students take part in group outings to historic sites that played a crucial role in the Civil Rights Movement.
-This trip also provides the students with a unique opportunity to contribute to the community by helping to build a house with Habitat for Humanity Montgomery for a family in need .
-Please contact the CBCSA for more information on this great trip.
+This trip also provides the students with a unique opportunity to contribute to the community by helping to build a house with Habitat for Humanity Montgomery for a family in need.
+Please contact the CBCSA for more information on this great opportunity.

 Applications Coming Soon!